spatie/typescript-transformer/docs/usage/collectors.md

 );
 ```

-In the end you have to add the collector to your configuration:
+Don't forget to add the collector to your configuration:

 ```php
 $config = TypeScriptTransformerConfig::create()